Michdo93/openhab_postman_templates/README.md

 # openhab_postman_templates
 Postman Collections Templates for openHAB and openHAB Cloud for accessing the REST API.

+Postman is an API platform for developers to design, build, test and iterate their APIs.
+As of April 2022, Postman reports having more than 20 million registered users and 75,000 open APIs, which it says constitutes the world's largest public API hub.
+The company is headquartered in San Francisco and maintains an office in Bangalore, where it was founded.

+Postman can be used with Mac, Windows, & Linux.
+You can download it [here](https://www.postman.com/downloads/).

 ## Usage

 ### Local openHAB Instance